SUEPPhysics/SUEPCoffea_dask/README.md

-# BTVNanoCommissioning
+# SUEP Coffea Dask
-Repository for Commissioning studies in the BTV POG based on (custom) nanoAOD samples
+Repository for SUEP using fastjet with awkward input from PFnano nanoAOD samples

 ## Structure
-Example worfkflow for ttbar is included.
+Example worfkflow for SUEP is included.

 Each workflow can be a separate "processor" file, creating the mapping from NanoAOD to the histograms we need.
 Workflow processors can be passed to the `runner.py` script